Learn-Together-Pro/DiscreteMath/learn.md

-# Learn Discrete Math
+# :mortar_board: Learn Discrete Math

-Awesome collection of learning materials to learn Discre Math.
+Awesome collection of learning materials to master Discre Math.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.